 Traction

-The website Graphtreon uses publicly available data from Patreon to estimate the total monthly payouts on platform.
-While some creators elect not to make their monthly earnings public — and are therefore excluded from this total — it nonetheless provides an indication of a general growth trend, namely a spike in the early months of the pandemic and less aggressive growth since 2021.
+Graphtreon uses publicly available data from Patreon to estimate the total monthly payouts on the platform.
+While some creators elect not to make their monthly earnings public, and are therefore excluded from this total, the graph indicates a general growth trend, including a spike in the early months of the COVID-19 pandemic and less aggressive growth since 2021.

 Source: Graphtreon